PushpanjaliPrasad13/Job-Salary-Analysis-PBI-Dashboard-/README.md

 The project follows a structured development lifecycle, moving from business requirements  to data modeling and finally to interactive visualization.

-# Key Dashboards & Features
+# Key Dashboards & Features:
 - 1. Salary Overview (High-Level Summary)
   KPIs at a Glance: Tracks $145.7K Avg Salary and a 33.2% Remote Work rate.